isaka-12/WEB-DEVELOPMENT/README.md

 ## Projects

 ### Advertising My Graphics
 This project focuses on creating and displaying various graphic advertisements.
 It showcases my ability to design visually appealing graphics and integrate them into web pages.
+[See project](https://github.com/isaka-12/WEB-DEVELOPMENT/tree/main/ADVERTISING%20MY%20GRAPHICS)

 ### Final Portfolio
 The Final Portfolio project is a culmination of my learning journey in web development.
 It includes all my completed projects, demonstrating my growth and proficiency in different web technologies and design principles.
+[See project](https://github.com/isaka-12/WEB-DEVELOPMENT/tree/main/FINAL%20PORTOFOLIO)

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript

 ## Installation

 To run these projects locally, follow these steps: